christian-thiele/dart_boost/README.md

 # Overview

-A general purpose Dart utility collection.
+A general purpose utility class collection for Dart and Flutter projects.

 ## Usage